A Critique of the Acquisio Study on Google Match Types

 The latest exact match update from Google looks promising for search marketers who are hoping to capture more relevant traffic, but hesitant to switch away from phrase or broad match keywords.
 But if the update hasn’t inspired you to get more granular on match-types than hopefully the data presented here has.
 Even before the update, exact match keywords were performing better than every other match type and costing campaign managers less.

-If true, the study is an impressive vindication of the bid stacking techniques I was taught when I went to work for an agency five years ago.
+If true, the study is a vindication of the bid stacking techniques I was taught when I went to work for an agency five years ago.
 But I remain skeptical.

 The problem lies with the experimental design.
 Broader keywords appear in broader queries, and so the results tell us nothing about how the keywords compare head to head for the same queries.
 In fact the results may only tell us that less relevant queries provide less qualified traffic, which we already knew.
 What we really want to know is whether match type affects Quality Score, a term not mentioned in the article.